Nonlocal Kirchhoff superlinear equations with indefinite nonlinearity and lack of compactness: Acknowledgments

 \section{Acknowledgments}

-L. Li was supported by Research Fund of Chongqing Technology and Business University (No. 2015-56-09, 1552007).
-V. R\u adulescu was partially supported by a grant of the Romanian National Authority for Scientific Research, CNCS-UEFISCDI, project number PN-II-ID-PCE-2011-3-0195.
-The research of D. Repov\v{s} was supported in part by the SRA grants P1-0292-0101, J1-5435-0101 and J1-6721-0101.
+This research was supported by the Slovenian Research Agency grants P1-0292, J1-5435, and J1-6721, the Romanian National Authority for Scientific Research CNCS-UEFISCDI grant PN-II-ID-PCE-2011-3-0195, and the Research Fund of Chongqing Technology and Business University grant 2015-56-09-1552007.